tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 : Padding, as defined in {{RFC8446}}.
 {:br}

-In addition, the CID value is included in the MAC calculation for the DTLS record.
+In addition, the CID value is included in the MAC calculation for the DTLS record as shown below.
 The MAC algorithm described in Section 4.1.2.1 of {{RFC6347}} and Section 6.2.3.1 of {{RFC5246}} is extended as follows:

 ~~~~
       MAC(MAC_write_key, DTLSCompressed.epoch +
                             DTLSCompressed.sequence_number +
-                            DTLSCompressed.type +
+                            tls12_cid +
                             DTLSCompressed.version +
                             connection_id + // New field
                             cid_length +        // New input